2021 Twelve Apostles Gutsy Challenge

 What will the funds I raise be used for?

-100% of funds will be used to fund Gastro-Intestinal (GI) clinical trials research through the Innovation Fund grant.
+Funds raised will be used to fund Gastro-Intestinal (GI) clinical trials research through the Innovation Grant.
 This grant is awarded annually and supports critical early stage research – enabling research concepts to be proven and ultimately leveraged to larger scale clinical trials.